wp-plugins/wp-google-plus-one-button/README.txt

 == Changelog ==
 = 1.2=
-* Added feature to  You can hide/show google plus like and share button on posts/archive/pages/home/excerpt.
+* You can hide/show google plus like and share button on posts/archive/pages/home/excerpt.
+* You can set the Asynchrounus style of the google plus like and share button.
+* You can show google plus like and share button at the top and/or bottom and/or both top and bottom of content of your posts/home/pages/archive/excerpt.

 = 1.1=
 * Language Translation Feature added, POT files added.